jeffbfitz383/video-assistant/README.md

 Highlist Video Assistant.

+specific note to grader- two debuggings have taken place this weekend.
+If you are obligated grade bassed on project prior to submission please refer to march 29th github submission.
+Use play function only works when the instructions below are speifically followed(A play must be viewed before it is used).

 The purpose of this app is to serve as a video editor.

 Starting the app.
 Once forked and cloned cd into the app and then cd into the server.